 See page 15 for how our benefits changed this year.
-Page 141 is a summary of benefits for this plan and pages 34-37 provide an overview of FEP Blue Focus.
+Page 139 is a summary of benefits for this plan and pages 34-37 provide an overview of FEP Blue Focus.

+Section 5.
 FEP Blue Focus Overview

-The benefit package for FEP® Blue Focus is described in Section 5, which is divided into subsections 5(a) through 5(i).
+The benefit package for $FEP^{\mathbb{R}}$ Blue Focus is described in Section 5, which is divided into subsections 5(a) through 5(i).

 Please read Important things you should keep in mind at the beginning of the subsections.
 Also read the general exclusions in Section 6; they apply to the benefits in the following subsections.
-To obtain claim forms, claims filing advice, or more information about FEP Blue Focus benefits, contact us at the customer service telephone number on the back of your ID card or go to our website at www.fepblue.org.
+To obtain claim forms, claims filing advice, or more information about FEP Blue Focus benefits, contact us at the customer service phone number on the back of your ID card or go to our website at www.fepblue.org.